Fred Jacoby Park and the Portagabra Track, Beelu National Park - Mundaring

 We were going to have lunch at the Mundaring Weir Hotel after the walk and as we had trouble finding parking on past visits we decided to park at the hotel and begin our walk from there.
 Although several other walks are signposted the Portagabra is not but we knew that the path started at Fred Jacoby Park so we backtracked alongside the C.Y.
 O'Connor water pipeline until we reached the intersection of Mundaring Weir Road and Allen Road.
 We crossed straight over and then walked down into Fred Jacoby Park.
 There is plenty of parking at Fred Jacoby Park so this might be a better starting point.
 If you are visiting the Hotel it is only a short walk there and back again.

 This part of the walk is a gentle descent with views through the trees down in to the valley.
 The trail is a little wider here and you descend through some distinct vegetation.
-The forests and balgas give way to a small section of banksia forest before you come out on the edge of the pine plantation.
-There are trail markers here but a small section of the trail is on the 4WD track and adjacent to the mountain bike track with it's jumps.
-We walked on a weekday but I can imagine that on a weekend the noise from bikes and 4WD's might intrude on the peace of the forest.
+You will pass an old Portagabra Track sign and a rudimentary bench.
+The forests and balgas give way to a small section of banksia forest before you intersect a fire trail.

 To read more blogs go to: